enesctnn/WeatherApp/README.md

 - Search for weather by city name
 - City suggestions dropdown for easier location input
 - Automatic location detection
+- Displays temperature graphs for incoming days, providing users with a comprehensive overview of weather forecasts.
 - Dynamic background and icons based on weather conditions
 - Responsive design
 - Caching mechanism to reduce API calls and improve speed